Revolution of Dignity: Overview

-The protests that began on the night of 21 November 2013 with public protests in Maidan Nezalezhnosti (Independence Square) in Kyiv were still ongoing by mid-February 2014.
-The protests were sparked by the Ukrainian government's decision to suspend the signing of an association agreement with the European Union (EU).
+The protests that began on the night of 21 November 2013 in Maidan Nezalezhnosti (Independence Square) in Kyiv were still ongoing by mid-February 2014.

-A period of relative calm in the anti-government demonstrations in Kyiv ended abruptly on 18 February 2014, when protesters and police clashed.
-At least 82 people were killed over the next few days, including 13 policemen; more than 1,100 people were injured.
+A period of relative calm in the anti-government demonstrations in Kyiv ended abruptly on 18 February 2014, when deadly clashes broke out between protesters and riot police (known as the Berkut militsiya).
+At least 82 people were killed over the next two days, including 13 policemen.
+More than 1,100 people were injured.

-On 18 February, some 20,000 Euromaidan protesters advanced on the Verkhovna Rada (Ukrainian parliament) in support of restoring the Constitution of Ukraine to its 2004 form, which had been repealed by the Constitutional Court of Ukraine shortly after Yanukovych was elected president in 2010.
-The police blocked their path.
-The confrontation turned violent; the BBC, citing correspondents, reported that each side blamed the other.
-The police fired guns (including automatic weapons and sniper rifles) with both rubber bullets and, later, live ammunition, while also using tear gas and flash grenades in an attempt to repel thousands of demonstrators.
-The protesters fought with crude weapons (such as large rocks and bats), firearms, and improvised explosives, especially Molotov cocktails, and broke into the headquarters of the Party of Regions.
-Police officers stormed the main protest camp on Maidan Nezalezhnosti and overran parts of the square.
-The Trade Unions Building, which served as the Euromaidan headquarters, was burned down.
+On 18 February, some 20,000 Maidan protesters marched from Independence Square towards the Verkhovna Rada (Ukrainian parliament) in support of restoring the 2004 Constitution, which had been repealed by the Constitutional Court after Yanukovych was elected president.
+The Berkut blocked their path.
+The confrontation turned violent.
+BBC correspondents reported that each side blamed the other.
+The security forces fired guns, including automatic weapons and sniper rifles, loaded with both rubber bullets and, later, live ammunition, while also using tear gas and flash grenades to repel thousands of demonstrators.
+The protesters fought with rocks and bats, Molotov cocktails, and firearms, and broke into Party of Regions headquarters.
+Eleven protesters were killed or fatally wounded; three were shot dead by police, eight died of other injuries.
+Four police officers were also shot and killed.

+On the evening on 18 February and into the early hours of 19 February, the security forces launched an operation to clear Independence Square, and stormed the main protest camp.
+Clashes broke out, resulting in the deaths of seventeen protesters and five riot police.
+Most of the protesters were shot dead by police.
+Two others died when riot police set the Trade Unions Building on fire, which served as the Maidan headquarters.
+Another protester and a journalist were killed by titushky (government loyalists).
+The five police officers died from gunshot wounds.
 Political commentators suggested that Ukraine was on the brink of a civil war.
 Some areas, including Lviv Oblast, declared themselves politically independent of the central government.

-Starting on 18 February Euromaidan activists occupied regional state administration (RSA) buildings in several oblasts (regions).
+In protest at the deaths of civilians, Maidan activists began occupying regional state administration (RSA) buildings.